DavidDock/cheers-api/README.md

   - A Procfile added with web: gunicorn project_name(cheers_api).wsgi
   - Debug set to only true in development mode
   - All migrations are made to external db.
-  - All changes commited and pushed to GitHub where the repository is stored
+  - All changes committed and pushed to GitHub where the repository is stored

 - Log in to Heroku and create App with unique name
 - Add following convig Vars to new App: